-Alex hails from Rockland County, New York, but inherited a Bronx accent from his parents and the Yiddish witticisms from his grandparents.
-He graduated from Boston University’s College of Communication before moving to New York City and then finally settling in Los Angeles.
+Alex hails from Rockland, New York, but inherited a Bronx accent from his parents and Yiddish witticisms from his grandparents.
+He graduated from Boston University’s College of Communication before moving to New York City and then Los Angeles.
 His first play “Ravel” debuted to a sold-out run in 2016.
 Alex cherishes the importance of preserving personal and family histories.
-When his grandparents immigrated to America as Holocaust survivors, their stories were all they had to bring.
+When his grandparents emigrated to America as Holocaust survivors, their stories were all they had to bring.
 People cannot live forever, but their stories can.
 And should.

 As a Story Terrace writer, Alex interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 It’s What Grandmas Do

 Flying the ten-hour flight from John F. Kennedy Airport to the Warsaw Chopin Airport is exhausting.
 When you’re a teenager, the effects are mitigated by staying hydrated.
 When you’re an octogenarian, it’s much harder.

 Thankfully, my grandma got to sit in first-class.

 My grandma, Pola Sigiel, was born in 1923 to a Jewish family in Częstochowa, Poland.
 In 1939, Germany invaded Poland, and her childhood was ripped away.
 Through incredible strength and incredible miracles, she survived the Holocaust.
 She immigrated to New York with her new husband (my grandfather) and her infant daughter (my mother) in tow.